cborodi/ToyLanguageInterpretor/README.md

 # ToyLanguageInterpretor
-Toy language interpretor in Java
+Toy language interpretor in Java.
+Step by step runs of predefined programs can be visualised on a GUI implemented using JavaFX.

 Types:
   - Bool Type